Mental health in education: Depression

 Depression can cause students to have problems in class, from completing their work, to even attending class at all.
 In 2020, approximately 13% of youth aged 12 to 17 years old have had one major depressive episode (MDE) in the past year, with an overwhelming 70% left untreated.
 According to the National Center for Mental Health Checkups at Columbia University, "High depression scores have been associated with low academic achievement, high scholastic anxiety, increased school suspensions, and decreased ability or desire to complete homework, concentrate, and attend classes."
 Depression symptoms can make it challenging for students to keep up with course loads, or even find the energy to make it through the full school day.

-Depression can be defined as medical illness that negatively affects how you feel, think, and act.
-The good side is that depression is treatable.
-Depression is when you get feelings of sadness or loss of interest in activities you once enjoyed.
+Depression can be defined as a multi-problematic medical illness that negatively affects how one feels, thinks, and acts.
+The symptoms of depression can cause disturbances with interpersonal, social, and occupational functioning.
 This can later lead onto having varieties of emotional and physical problems.
-Also, this can decrease the ability to function inside and outside.
+This can also decrease the ability to function mentally and physically.
 Some examples of depression symptoms are feeling sad, loss of interest, changes in appetite, trouble sleeping, loss of energy, increase in purposeless physical activity, feeling worthless, difficulty in thinking, concentrating, or making decisions, and thoughts of death or suicide.
-These symptoms must usually last two weeks and also represent a change in functioning in order for a diagnosis of depression.
+These symptoms must last two weeks and also represent a change in functioning in order for a diagnosis of depression.

+Treatments for depression can include normothymic drugs, antidepressant drugs (which have significant side effects), solving unresolved conflicts, relaxation, light therapy, sleep deprivation therapy, electroconvulsive therapy, as well as cognitive behavioral therapy.
+Depression treatments need to be aimed at long-term treatment because depression can reoccur if not completely treated.
+Medications are better short-term treatments, while cognitive behavioral therapy is typically used as a more long-term treatment.

+Adolescents and middle-aged single adults at risk for low self-esteem (Depression) can be predicted based on their level of education, fear of missing out, valuation of the modern materialistic value conception, life satisfaction, depression, and habitual social media distraction.